mmckechney/SqlBuildManager/docs/concurrency_options.md

 - `Count` - (default) will use the value for `concurrency` as the maximum number of concurrent tasks allowed
 - `Server` - When using this value, the `concurrency` value is ignored.
 Instead, the app will interrogate the database targets and allow one task per SQL Server at a time

-    _For example:_ if there are 5 unuque SQL Server targets in the database targets config, there will 1 task per server, up to 5 concurrent tasks total
+    _For example:_ if there are 5 unique SQL Server targets in the database targets config, there will 1 task per server, up to 5 concurrent tasks total

 - `MaxPerServer` - Will interrogate the database targets and allow multiple tasks per server, up to the `concurrency` value.